Sigmmma/c20/src/content/h3/guides/shaders/pbr-shader/readme.md

 # Step 3: Creating a Control Map

 Halo 3's PBR shader needs one more texture map to complete the shader.
-This Control map hold two texture maps in the RGB color channels.
+This Control map holds two texture maps in the RGB color channels.
 In the red channel is the Specular map and in the green channel is the Roughness map.
 The blue channel is just a solid white.
 This is the most important step.
 Without the correct Control map setup, your asset will not look correct in-engine.

 Setup steps